How To Grow Lavender Plants Indoors

-Watering: Drench thoroughly when watering and allow the soil to become slightly dry between waterings.
-Check soil moisture by feeling soil with your finger.
+Drench the plant thoroughly when watering, and allow the soil to become slightly dry between waterings.
+Check soil moisture by feeling the soil with your finger.
 Over-watering and allowing the soil to stay constantly moist may cause rot.
 However, do not allow the soil to go completely dry, or the lavender will react with yellowing lower leaves.
 If the lavender is moved outside in the spring, be mindful that it will dry out more quickly and will need watering more often.

-Pruning: Cutting branches for flower harvest causes new growth to sprout and promotes bushiness.
+Cutting branches for flower harvest causes new growth to sprout and promotes a fuller-looking plant.
 Tip prune occasionally if more bushiness is desired.
 Be aware that flowers are produced at the branch tips and constant tip pruning will reduce flowering.